txpipe-shop/audit_template/templates/report.typ

       ],
       cell()[
         #set align(horizon)
-        Identified issues have been identified by the project team.
+        Issues that have been *identified* by the *audit* team.
+These are waiting for a response from the *project* team.
       ],
     )